Skip to main content

 Physical therapist removing a person's shoe.

-3. Cut Nails Carefully and Regularly
+3. Cut nails carefully and regularly.

 Shoes that don't fit well may cause blisters that can lead to infection or other problems.
-Make sure you choose shoes that do not irritate your feet.
+Make sure that you choose shoes that do not irritate your feet.
 Wear shoes that properly support your feet and ankles to ensure safety while walking.

-5. Moisturize Your Feet at Night
+5. Moisturize your feet at night.

 Keep your skin soft and healthy by moisturizing every night.
 This can help prevent itching or cracking.
 Avoid putting lotion between your toes.

 According to the National Institutes of Health, diabetes can affect your feet.
-High blood sugar levels can cause nerve damage, resulting in loss of skin sensation.
+High blood sugar levels can cause nerve damage, resulting in a loss of skin sensation.
 Reduced blood flow also can make it harder for your feet to heal from an injury or resist infection.

 Physical therapists are movement experts who help people with foot problems improve their quality of life through hands-on care, patient education, and prescribed movement.
-They also can help people with diabetes improve their strength, balance, and endurance, and maintain good skin health.
+They also can help people with diabetes improve their strength, balance, and endurance and maintain good skin health.

 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.